Staff-Alerts/project/glossary.md

 # Staff Alerts - Glossary

+### Audience type
+These are the groups of staff who will get the message.
+Audience can be grouped by Office, Area, System etc.

+### Contact
+The mobile telephone number in the service.

 ### Contact types
-A classification of the type of contact registered in the service, for example Staff Mobile, Personal Mobile etc.
+The type of contact registered in the service, for example Staff Mobile, Personal Mobile etc.

 ### Message templates
-A template available for a message type to aid users sending useful, actionable communications to staff.
+A template available for a particular message type to aid users sending useful, actionable communications to staff.

 ### Message types
-A classification of message sent from the service, for example Business Continuity, Corporate Communications, System Outage etc.
+A type of message sent from the service, for example Business Continuity, Corporate Communications, System Issue etc.

 ### Staff
 A member of Environment Agency staff with contact details on the service.